-With this type of analysis you can find another classes or modules in a certain scope of interest, that depend on the specified scope of analysis (a whole project, a module, a file, unversioned files etc.).
-Results of the analysis display in a dedicated tab of the Dependency Viewer.
+With this type of analysis you can find another classes or modules in a certain range of files that depend on the specified scope of analysis (a whole project, a module, a file, unversioned files, and so on).

-Backward dependencies analysis might be considerably time-consuming, especially on large projects.
+Analysing backward dependencies analysis might be time consuming, especially in large projects.

-In the Analysis Scope section, specify the part of your project, for which you would like to find the dependencies.
+In the Analysis Scope section of the dialog, specify the part of your project for which you would like to find the dependencies.

-In the Scope of Interest section, specify the scope where the dependencies are sought for.
-You can select one of the pre-defined scopes from the drop-down list, or click the ellipsis button and create your own scope in the Scopes dialog.
+You can select one of the pre-defined scopes from the list, or click the ellipsis button and create your own scope in the Scopes dialog.

 Select the Include test sources checkbox, if you wish to analyze the test sources.

-In the left pane of the Dependency Viewer, select the node to be sought for.
-In the right pane select the scope to find usages of the selected node.
+In the left pane of the Dependency Viewer, select the node in which you want to search for dependencies.
+In the right pane select what to search for.
 Search results display in the lower pane of the tab.